The Total Retail Experience

 The answer is none of the above.

-Schardein's launch promotion and experience table enables the consumer to see, touch and apply the products.
-This engages the law of Dopamine!
 The most exiting and memorable experience was grasping and removing the covering on the top of the container.
 Our brain loves that action and the multitude of sensations it produces.
 There is something about the tactile, auditory, visual and olfactory sensations that brings great satisfaction.

 As a child, the excitement of opening wrapped presents on our birthday or at Christmas is amongst our most memorable experiences.